hrmcneil3/rewind/_posts/2020-11-14-why-superhero-film-typography-is-so-important-for-the-advertisement-of-the-film.md

 For a superhero film to be successful, people need to recognise it.
 If it doesn’t look like a superhero film, they will not view the film the same, even with familiar superheroes the audience may subtly not want to watch the film, due to an unfamiliarity of the font to the genre.
 Not only does it need to match its genre, it also needs to match its character well, superhero movie fonts have bold features and thick typefaces, reflecting the hero’s strength.

 The legibility is good as they have made it easy to read and attractive to their audience.
-The designers create the title based off the superhero’s abilities, if they are a slimmer, more agile superhero, such as spider-man, then the font will follow suit.
+The designers create the title based off the superhero’s abilities, if they are a slimmer, more agile superhero, such as [Spider-Man](https://en.wikipedia.org/wiki/Spider-Man), then the font will follow suit.
 This gives the audience a general idea of who the character is as a person and gives an idea of the theme.

 ![](../uploads/spider-man-poster.jpg)